tinymce/tinymce-docs/tinydrive/integrations/dropbox-integration.md

 **Result:** You should be able to view the selected files in your Tiny Drive storage.

 Read more about more Dropbox options [here](https://www.dropbox.com/guide/business).

+### Live example

+Here is a live example of Dropbox enabled on Tiny Drive.

+{% include codepen.html id="drive-demo-dropbox" %}